alexyorke/alexyorke.github.io/actually-install-macos-windows-virtualbox.md

 Here's how to fix it:

 - `create C:/cygwin64/home/username/Install Mojave.vdi` file using a blank VDI file.
 You can make one by "adding" a disk to the VM, but then just don't attach it when you get to the end.
 Rename the file to `Install Mojave.vdi` and then move to that path.
+Or, you can download the one I made here: https://github.com/alexyorke/alexyorke.github.io/blob/master/blank_vdi.zip (unzip first.)

 - restore snapshot and copy the second UUID to your clipboard from Details error message (click on details to see UUID).
 If you don't want to restore the snapshot, the UUID is in the `C:\Users\username\.VirtualBox\virtualbox.xml` file; find the disk that starts with "Install".